zhu-rengong/Barotrauma-lua-attempt/docs/manual/getting-started.md

 print(result)

--- Same as above, except any error is handled. local ok, result = require "ThirdPartyAuthor.ThirdPartyMod.ThirdPartyScript" -- `ok` is true if no error, false if there is an error. if ok then
+-- Same as above, except any error is handled. local ok, result = pcall(require, "ThirdPartyAuthor.ThirdPartyMod.ThirdPartyScript") -- `ok` is true if no error, false if there is an error. if ok then
     -- No error, print our result!